Panarin, Vatrano help Rangers beat Penguins 5-2 in Game 2

 AP Sports Writer

-Chris Kreider, Andrew Copp and Ryan Strome also scored for the Rangers.
+Chris Kreider, Andrew Copp and Ryan Strome also scored for New York.
 Igor Shesterkin made 39 saves two nights after stopping 79 shots in a triple-overtime loss in Game 1.

+“It’s an 82-game regular season and we’ve done it all regular season long,” Gallant said.
+“We’ve got a talented hockey club and when we want to play real good hockey, sound hockey we’re a good team.”

 Sidney Crosby had a goal and an assist, and Jake Guentzel also scored for the Penguins.
 Louis Domingue, getting the start after replacing the injured Casey DeSmith in the second overtime of Game 1, finished with 34 saves.